 We've mentioned previously at a few articles about sewing to sell, or selling what you sew, either online in marketplaces like Etsy, or locally at craft fairs.
 For example, How to get traffic to your Etsy Shop.

-In the sewing chat group, people often post pictures of what they’ve made and make enquiries about what to sell it for.
-Or just ask for general advice on how to price to sell, based on cost of materials used etc. Too often the likely selling price is no more than the cost of the materials, so you don’t make a profit, or even get compensated for your time.
+In the sewing chat group, people often post pictures of what they've made and make inquiries about what to sell it for.
+Or just ask for general advice on how to price to sell, based on the cost of materials used etc. Too often the likely selling price is no more than the cost of the materials, so you don't make a profit, or even get compensated for your time.

 Let's look at it all in more detail.